ibm-cloud-docs/BlockStorage/snapshots.md

 ## How Do I See a List of Snapshots with Space Consumed and Management Functions?

-A list of retained snapshots and space consumed can be seen on the Detail page (Storage, Block Storage or File Storage).
-Management functions (editing schedules and adding more space) are conducted on the Detail page using the Actions drop-down menu or links in the various sections on the page.
+A list of retained snapshots and space consumed can be seen on the **Detail** page (Storage, {{site.data.keyword.blockstorageshort}}).
+Management functions (editing schedules and adding more space) are conducted on the Detail page using the **Actions** drop-down menu or links in the various sections on the page.

 ## How Do I View a List of Retained Snapshots?